Alexander Sack (A.T.)

 Since 05/2015 Visiting Professor at the Department of Experimental Biomedicine and Clinical Neurosciences, Palermo University, Italy

-2011 – present: Professor of Functional Brain Stimulation and Neurocognitive Psychology at the Faculty of Psychology and Neuroscience, Maastricht University
+2011 – present: Professor of Brain Stimulation and Applied Cognitive Neuroscience at the Faculty of Psychology and Neuroscience, Maastricht University

 2012-2017: Appointment as member of The Young Academy [De Jonge Akademie] of the Royal Netherlands Academy of Arts and Sciences (KNAW)